sigstore/docs/content/en/gitsign/installation.md

 ### Installing Gitsign with Homebrew

-You can install Gitsign for MacOS systems using Homebrew.
+If you are using [Homebrew](https://docs.brew.sh/) as a package manager for macOS or Linux, you can use it to install Gistign.
 Use `brew tap` to add Sigstore's repository to your system, then run `brew install` to get it installed:

 ```console
 brew tap sigstore/tap